aridjayarecipes/cutesrecipes.web.app/content/post/2434-recipe-of-favorite-refried-black-beans.md

 1. Take 2 tbsp fresh manteca

 Making a batch of Refried Black Beans (frijoles refritos) at home is super simple.
 With just a few ingredients and spices, this refried black beans recipe can be shared as a side or used as a.
 Black Beans Beans Side Dish Super Bowl Cinco de Mayo Mexican Burritos Garlic Onions Nachos Easy.
-Pinto beans make the best refried beans, since they&#39;re so buttery.
+Pinto beans make the best refried beans, since they're so buttery.

 <!--inarticleads2-->